 Free as a Bird

-We come now to the section in Leviticus called, “The law of the leper.
+We come to this section in Leviticus that is called the law of the leper.
 Let me explain.
 It describes the things that the priests should do in case a leper is healed of his leprosy.
 It was a ceremonial cleansing for this leper, should this leper ever be healed of his leprosy.

 I. Begin with an Honest Diagnosis